Whether you like it rare, medium rare, or well done, we show you how to cook skirt steak perfectly every time.

 It is therefore best to use skirt steak in dishes where the steak is in slices.
 That way, the cook (you!) has control over making sure it is sliced correctly.

 A lot of people marinate skirt steak.
 This adds a lot of flavor, especially since the accordion-like structure of the steak gives lots of surface that you can add this flavor to.
-If you want to marinate yours, try this marinade.
-I know it says it’s for chicken, but trust me, it’s amazing on beef too!
+If you want to marinate yours, try this marinade, or go Carne Asada-style with this one that’s full of smoked chipotle and citrus flavors.

 Having said that, I tend to not use a marinade on skirt steak.
 I don’t find that it needs it.
 It has so much flavor of its own.
 But also, that same accordion structure means that there are a lot of little nooks and crannies for a spice rub to get into.
 I therefore tend to just season it well with salt and pepper, maybe a bit of garlic powder, and go with that.
 If I’m doing something Mexican or Tex-Mex, I might also add some chili powder.
 Rub it all on there, and it’s ready to cook.